-- NRGD application form; - Certificate of Good Conduct (not older than 3 months): - A clearly legible copy of a valid passport or identity card; - Copies of documents relating to the highest level of professional qualification; - A curriculum vitae (CV), preferably in English; - Documentary evidence of the current academic working level, and proof of being an expert authorised to sign (if applicable); - Overview Continuing Professional Development [field of expertise]; - List of Case Information [field of expertise] - 3 case reports drawn up in the past 5 years selected by the applicant from the List of Case Information.
-For each subfield the applicant should have at least 2 case reports.
-When several subfields are combined in one case report, it is possible to provide the same case report for different subfields.
-If possible the case reports should also contain the testimony delivered in court;
+- NRGD application form; - Certificate of Good Conduct (not older than 3 months): - A clearly legible copy of a valid passport or identity card; - Copies of documents relating to the highest level of professional qualification: - A curriculum vitae (CV), preferably in English; - Documentary evidence of the current academic working level, and proof of being an expert authorised to sign (if applicable): - Overview Continuing Professional Development BPA form; - Proof of knowledge concerning Dutch Criminal law (art.
+12(2) sub b); - List of Case Information BPA; - 3 case reports, of which at least one investigative and one evaluative report, drawn up in the past 5 years selected by the applicant from the List of Case Information.
+If required for the interpretation of the findings, each report should be accompanied with the case notes and all case file photos.
 These case reports should provide a clear and broad picture of the applicant's competencies.
-Subsequently, only independently written reports can be submitted.
+Subsequently, only independently written reports can be submitted; - if available a statement concerning the level of accreditation of the applicant's working environment.